 2. MISSION STATEMENT

-The interactive coupling between technology, economy, environment, society and politics has never been more intimate and intertwined than it is today.
-Mastery and management of technology is a fundamental determinant of the wealth creating capacity of a nation and also of its political position and prestige in the comity of nations.
+The interactive coupling between technology, economy, environment, society, and politics has never been more intimate and intertwined than it is today.
+Mastery and management of technology is a fundamental determinant of the wealth-creating capacity of a nation and also of its political position and prestige in the comity of nations.
 Technology has an immense capacity to improve the public services and the quality of life of the people.
-Thus scientific research and development activities in CSIR have to be directed towards technological development and application that maximise the overall benefits for India.
+Thus scientific research and development activities in CSIR have to be directed towards technological development and application that maximize the overall benefits for India.
 CSIR’s Mission statement thus is:

-To provide scientific industrial research and development that maximises the economic, environmental and societal benefit for the people of India.
+To provide scientific industrial research and development that maximizes the economic, environmental and societal benefit for the people of India.